revomatico/ansible-arangodb-operator/README.md

 - Instruct operator to deploy cluster(s) and optionally local storages

-# Dependencies
+## Dependencies
 - [Kustomize](https://github.com/kubernetes-sigs/kustomize) - will be automatically downloaded in project `bin/` directory
 - Pip3 packages: see [requirements.pip](requirements.pip) - automatically installed in preflight
+- Developed and tested with ansible 2.8, may work with lower/higher versions

-# Usage
+## Usage
-1. Set up your ansible inventory with appropriate hosts and SSH keys
+1. Set up your ansible inventory with appropriate hosts and SSH keys:
+    - To run remotely:
+        - Set your ansible_host in `sample-inventory/host_vars/master` to point to your kubernetes master
+        - Set up your ssh key for authentication to the master
+    - To run locally:
+        - in [sample-inventory/host_vars/master](sample-inventory/host_vars/master), uncomment: `ansible_connection: local`
+        - set the playbook variable `kubeconfig_file_path` pointing to a local kubeconfig
-2. Set your cluster and deployments options in the vars file (See [sample-vars.yml](sample-vars.yml))
+2. Set your cluster and deployments options in a vars file (See [sample-vars.yml](sample-vars.yml))
 3. Run the playbook:

     ```bash